ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 ## Redirecting Ray logs to stderr
 By default, Ray logs are written to files under the ``/tmp/ray/session_*/logs`` directory.
 It may not be ideal if the log processing tool needs log to be written to stderr in order for them to be captured.
-View [configuring logging](../../../ray-observability/user-guides/configure-logging.md#redirecting-ray-logs-to-stderr) for details on redirect all the logs to stderr of the host pods instead.
+View [configuring logging](../../../ray-observability/user-guides/configure-logging.md#redirecting-ray-logs-to-stderr) for details on how to redirect all the logs to stderr of the host pods instead.